legosukc/Cube-Cavern-/README.md

 haha im sooo funny like

-also wanted to name this "the real c++" as reference to the misleading c++ cube cavern engine on roblox (i originally thought it was some kinda c++ interpreter on roblox when i first saw it) now that i mentioned it, the code structure is inspired by the cube cavern+ engine (which is c++, kinda confusing)
+also wanted to name this "the real c++" as reference to the misleading c++ cube cavern engine on roblox (i originally thought it was some kinda c++ interpreter on roblox when i first saw it) now that i mentioned it, the code structure is inspired by the cube cavern+ engine (i refer c++ as cube cavern+)

 Written in C++, using SDL2 and OpenGL, GLAD as the OpenGL function loader.